Can I Claim Workers' Compensation for Workplace Bullying?

 - Been ineffective in preventing the behaviour

-Legal options for addressing workplace bullying include:
+Legal options for addressing bullying include:

 - Raising a formal complaint with human resources